P

 Second, you'll need to choose between an ultraviolet germicidal irradiation (UVGI) system and a photocatalytic oxidation (PCO) system.
 UVGI systems use ultraviolet light to kill mold and bacteria.
 PCO systems use ultraviolet light to catalyze chemical reactions that break down mold and bacteria.

 If you're looking for a more in-depth look at what brand of UV light to buy, BestReviews.Guide provides a top 10 list of the best UV lights for HVAC.
-It also includes links to websites where you can purchase all of the items and get a more extensive reviews on each product.
+It also includes links to websites where you can purchase all of the items and get a more extensive review on each product.
 This will ensure you are getting the best product for your needs.

 Benefits of Using UV Light